-- 1. Approve May 19, 2020 Draft Community Advisory Committee Meeting Minutes - 2.
-Recommend that the Board of Directors Approve a Contract with the Career Technical Education Foundation for the SWITCH Vehicle Education Program - 3.
-Recommend that the Board of Directors Adopt a New Small Business Rate for Storage (B1-ST)
+- 1. Approve June 4, 2020 SCPA Board of Directors Draft Meeting Minutes - 2.
+Approve and Authorize the CEO, or his Designee, to Execute a Third Amendment to the Contract with EHDD for Design and Construction Administration Support for the SCP Headquarters Project - 3.
+Approve a Contract with the Career Technical Education Foundation for the SWITCH Vehicle Education Program - 4.
+Adopt a New Small Business Rate for Storage (B1-ST)